Sheffield Savings Bank

 The Sheffield Savings Bank was formed in Sheffield Yorkshire in 1819.
 For much of its early years it was run conservatively, briefly experimenting with local branches in the 1850s.
 In the twentieth century, branches were reintroduced, both in the city and outlying towns.
 By 1944 it was twelfth nationally by size of funds.
-In 1976, the Bank merged to form part of TSB Yorkshire & Lincoln.

 History

 The first hundred years

 In November 1818, twenty "philanthropic gentlemen" having seen what was done in other cities, convened a meeting to form Sheffield's own savings bank.
 The list of twenty included three JPs, five connected with the Cutlers’ Company, a Town Trustee, a banker and sundry manufacturers.
 Hugh Parker, a magistrate and banker was in the chair and it was duly resolved to establish the Sheffield and Hallamshire Bank for Savings (later shortened).
 A subscription list was opened for “starting funds “and it raised £175, led by the Duke of Norfolk with 30 guineas.
 Horne described the Sheffield Savings Bank as “easily the most important of the thirty-nine started in 1819.”
 Despite the illustrious backing, when the Bank opened in March 1819 it was only in a room lent by the Cutlers’ Company in their hall, with the hours of business confined to two hours on Monday and Tuesday.
 By 1822 the Bank had deposits of £20,000 and 752 depositors.

 James Montgomery, a journalist and poet, was credited with being the “chief begetter” of the Bank.
 He was one of the original twenty convenors and a modest contributor to the starting funds.
 When the Bank established a Management Committee in 1824, it was he who was chairman and, became, in effect, the Chairman of the Bank from 1824 to his death in 1854.
 With the imminent demolition of the Cutlers’ Hall, new accommodation was needed; a new building on Eyre Street was developed. opening in 1832.
 The Bank then had over 2,600 depositors with total funds of £89,000, compared with 265 and £4,000 at the end of its first year.
 By 1843, the Bank had some 6,000 depositors but it then faced a setback with the collapse of Parker, Shore & Co the bank that held the funds of the Savings Bank.
 The initial cost was £2,600 although eventually it was all recovered.